locomotive-agency/SEODeploy/docs/modules/creating.md

     count: int
         How many in each Group.
     fill: str, int, float, or None
         Fill overflow with this value.
 If None, no fill is performed.
+Returns uneven last value.

     Returns
     -------